Forgettable Payloads

 Weaknesses

-The Forgettable Payloads pattern requires to maintain a separate storage, so it breaks the concept of an Event Store as the Single Source of Truth in an eventsourced system.
+pattern requires to maintain a separate storage, so it breaks the concept of an Event Store as the Single Source of Truth in an eventsourced system.
 Consumers of the events can now no longer depend on the events alone.
 Instead, after receiving an event, they need to query the payload database.
 This increases coupling and complexity.

 A second weakness is that a consumer might receive the event, query the sensitive payload, and then store that information locally When a delete request arrives, the consumer also needs to remove its local copy.
-This problem is not unique to eventsourcing, but there’s an elegant solution: the producer emits a GDPRDeletionWasRequested {customerId}, and the consumers react to it.
-A good habit is to never store the sensitive payloads, and make sure consumers always query the payload database.
+This problem is not unique to eventsourcing, but there’s an elegant solution: the producer emits a GDPRDeletionWasRequested {customerId}

 Finally, sometimes a person can be identified not only through personal information, but through the associations and relations with other information.
 Say Alice exchanges messages with both Bob and Charlie.
 Alice requests a deletion and becomes Jane Doe in our records.
 We don’t know who Jane Doe is, but we now that Jane Doe is a friend of both Bob and Charlie.
-The Forgettable Payloads pattern offers no solution here.
+The Forgettable Payloads

 Alternatives

-The Crypto-Shredding pattern is an alternative solution to the Forgettable Payloads pattern.
+The Crypto-Shredding pattern is an alternative solution to the Forgettable Payloads